LiliaFramework/Lilia/docs/docs/meta/gridinv.md

 **Description:**

 Returns the current width of the inventory grid.
+If no width has been set, the value from `lia.config.invW` is used.

 **Parameters:**